 #### Repeatability analysis

 Repeatability is defined as the proportion of total variation in performance that is attributable to differences among individuals [@nakagawa2010repeatability].
-In other words, performance is likely to represent an inherent trait, when variation in performance is greater among individuals than within individuals.
+In other words, performance is likely to represent an inherent trait when there is significant among-individual variation in performance across repeated samples.

 To measure repeatability within an individual across serial reversals of a color preference, we modeled the number of trials to pass a reversal (choosing correctly on at least 17 out of 20 sequential trials) as a function of the reversal number (i.e. first time the rewarded color is reversed, second time, third time, etc.) and a random effect for individual.
 The reversal number for each grackle ranged between 6 to 11 (mean = 7.6) reversals, and the range was based on when individuals were able to pass two sequential reversals in 50 or fewer trials, or (in 1 case) when we reached the maximum duration that we were permitted to keep grackles in the aviaries and they needed to be released.
-The variance components for the random effect and residual variance were then used to determine the proportion of variance attributable to differences among individuals.
+We thus used the adjusted repeatability [@nakagawa2010repeatability] as the variance components for the random effect and residual variance, after accounting for the variance attributed to reversal number, to determine the proportion of variance attributable to differences among individuals.
+Although our dependent variable (number of trials to reverse) is a count variable, the distribution of values was not appropriate for a poisson regression.
+When checking the fit of our data to a poisson model, the data were overdispersed and heteroscedastic.
+However, when log-transformed, the data approximate a normal distribution and are not heteroscedastic, indicating the Gaussian model fits our log-transformed data well.

 By design in the serial reversal learning experiment, to reach the experiment ending criteria grackles became faster at switching across serial reversals.
 We did attempt to run a model that additionally included a random slope to test whether there were consistent individual differences in the rate that grackles switched their preferences across reversals.
 However, we could not get the model to converge with our sample size and the uninformative priors that were preregistered.
 We felt most comfortable using the preregistered methods to avoid biasing the model output.
 To determine the statistical significance of the repeatability value, while accounting for this non-independence, we compared the actual performance on the number of trials to switch a preference in each reversal to simulated data where birds performed randomly within each reversal.